akornatskyy/infinite-tiles-api-lua/README.md

 ## Run

-Serve files with a web server:
+Serve requests with a web server:

 ```sh
 make run